Pursuing regular movement, a nutritious diet, adequate sleep and practicing safe behaviors.

 - Take time for you!
 Be sure to set aside some time to partake in activities that help you relax and relieve stress.
-Whether it’s exercising at the WRC,going on an outdoor adventure trip, meditating, or writing in a journal, treat yourself!
+Whether it’s exercising at the WRC, going on an outdoor adventure trip, meditating, or writing in a journal, treat yourself!

 - Go to ulifeline.org/uni and check out the Self-Evaluator, a free mental health screening tool.

 - Don’t be afraid to seek help!
-Call the Counseling Center at (319) 273-2676 for free and confidential counseling services.
+Call the Counseling Center at (319) 273-2676 for confidential counseling services.
 You can also call the UNI Counseling Center 24/7 to speak to a crisis counselor.
 Dial 319-273-2676 and press 2 to speak to a crisis counselor.

 - 24/7 CRISIS TEXT LINE: Text HOME to 741741 about any type of crisis.
 A live, trained Crisis Counselor receives the text and responds quickly.
 The Crisis Counselor will introduce themselves, reflect on what you've said, and invite you to share at your own pace.
 The conversation typically ends when you and the Crisis Counselor both feel comfortable deciding the you're in a "cool" safe place.